JimmyKuruvilla/mintReporter/readme.md

 TODO
 2. highlight the uncategorized in the reconciled summary.
-3. clean up component names
 4. data tables should be responsive
-5. add a ui service to encapsulate all the ui work.

-4. remove script nonsense entirely. including directories for data.
 2. persist records to db, and update service to use db models

-// clean up the server side code: 1. check if all endpoints are needed, and what needs to be removed from the script option
-// use effect Ts at that point.
+// use effect Ts /neverthrow at that point.
 // then start adding in db stuff after another full test.
-// seems like input should also auto recalc